karnzx/dotfiles/README.md

 ---
 ## Installation

-To install chezmoi and clone the dotfiles, use the bootstrap command below.
+To install chezmoi and clone the dotfiles in `$HOME` directory , use the bootstrap command below.

 ```shell
 sh -c "$(curl -fsLS get.chezmoi.io)" -- init --apply karnzx